Class FunctionalList

 - Type Parameters:

-- element-type in second collection- Parameters:
+S- element-type in first collectionT- element-type in second collection- Parameters:

-- second collection.- Returns:
+first- first collection.second- second collection.- Returns:

 - a newly created list where each element is a pair comprising an element from

-and the corresponding element fromsecond
+firstand the corresponding element fromsecond.

 -